yeyuanch/yeyuanch.github.io/_pages/life.md

 - See my [best score](/../images/testify.jpg) and also my [favorite song](/../images/corps.jpg) from the game [Arcaea](https://arcaea.lowiro.com/).
 I am a top-200 player in Arcaea.

-- Also see a [poster](/../images/tusile.pdf) I made for a series of rhythm game cups in Tsinghua University.
+- Also see a [poster](/../images/tusile.pdf) (in Chinese) that I made for a series of rhythm game cups in Tsinghua University.

 ## Animes